 Richard Streitmatter-Tran was born in 1972 in Bien Hoa, Vietnam.
-He received his degree in the Studio for Interrelated Media (SIM) at the Massachusetts College of Art in Boston.
-For the first decade of his career Richard's artwork could be described as strictly conceptual, but after 2013 he began to focus on producing artwork that required a meticulous level of fine craftsmenship.
-As a result, his current body of work is both rooted in the conceptual rigor of contemporary art theory and the skills behind traditional techiques.
+He received his BFA in the Studio for Interrelated Media (SIM) at the Massachusetts College of Art in Boston.
+For the first decade of his career Richard's artwork could be described as strictly conceptual, but after 2013 he began to focus on producing artwork that required a meticulous level of fine craftsmanship.
+As a result, his current body of work is both rooted in the conceptual rigor of contemporary art theory and the skills behind traditional techniques.

 Richard lives and works in Ho Chi Minh City, Vietnam.

 de Sarthe past exhibitions:

 Departures: Intersecting Modern Vietnamese Art with R. Streitmatter-Tran, 26 May - 8 July, 2017

 We No Longer See the Stars, 18 January - 7 March 2020